memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 ---
-title: Practical Zephyr - Devicetree practice
+title: Practical Zephyr - Devicetree practice (Part 5)
-description: Article series "Practical Zephyr", fifth part, devicetree practice.
+description: Article series "Practical Zephyr", the fifth part, Devicetree practice.
 author: lampacher
+tags: [zephyr, devicetree]
 ---

 <!-- excerpt start -->

-In the previous articles, we covered _devicetree_ in great detail: We've seen how we can create our own nodes, we've seen the supported property types, we know what bindings are, and we've seen how to access the devicetree using Zephyr's `devicetree.h` API.
-In this fifth article of the _Practical Zephyr_ series, we'll look at how devicetree is used in _practice_.
+In the previous articles, we covered _Devicetree_ in great detail: We've seen how we can create our own nodes, we've seen the supported property types, we know what bindings are, and we've seen how to access the Devicetree using Zephyr's `devicetree.h` API.
+In this fifth article of the _Practical Zephyr_ series, we'll look at how Devicetree is used in _practice_.

 <!-- excerpt end -->

-Using a practical example, we'll see that our deep dive into devicetree was really only covering the basics that we need to understand more advanced concepts, such as [pin control](https://docs.zephyrproject.org/latest/hardware/pinctrl/index.html) and device drivers.
+Using a practical example, we'll see that our deep dive into Devicetree was really only covering the basics that we need to understand more advanced concepts, such as [pin control](https://docs.zephyrproject.org/latest/hardware/pinctrl/index.html) and device drivers.

 {% include newsletter.html %}